NicksSimulationsROS/sync_params/README.md

 ```
 Would only synchronise `my_parameter`.

-The parameter `use_cpp_time` is designed for spawning robots in Gazebo.
+The parameter `use_wall_time` is designed for spawning robots in Gazebo.
 Gazebo pauses the ROS clock when loading a robot, and waits for the `robot_description` parameter.
 But that parameter might not get synchronised if `sync_params` uses the ROS clock.

 ## 1. Nodes
 ### 1.1 sync_params_node